tintash/chainlink-integration/Readme.md

 Run `npm run docker:start --enable_oracle_listener` (this will execute oracle listener mode)

 Oracle listener mode will require only three containers, which has the following services:

-- Chainlink node
+* Chainlink node
-- Event observer server
+* Event observer server
-- Postgres for chainlink node
+* Postgres for chainlink node

 ##### Note
 Incase you don't pass `--enable_oracle_listener` flag, Stacks node and stacks-blockchain-api containers will also bootstrap and our integration server will wait for the `\new_block` call to initiate the job.
-This can take some time as stacks'node  will sync itself with the testnet first.
+This can take some time as stacks' node  will sync itself with the testnet first.
-If you are sure about using this mode then we also have to set `STACKS_CORE_API_URL=http://localhost:3999` in the `.env`
+If you are sure about using this mode then you also have to set `STACKS_CORE_API_URL=http://localhost:3999` in the `.env`

-##### Our contracts on testnet are following:
+##### Contracts deployed on testnet
 The contracts are deployed on following addresses on stacks testnet
 ```
 stxlink-token:  ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM.stxlink-token